jbowdre/virtuallypotato/content/posts/gitea-self-hosted-git-server/index.md

     volumes:
       - ./postgres:/var/lib/postgresql/data
 ```
+{{% notice info "Pin the PostgreSQL version" %}}
+The format of PostgreSQL data changes with new releases, and that means that the data created by different major releases are not compatible.
+Unless you take steps to upgrade the data format, you'll have problems when a new major release of PostgreSQL arrives.
+Avoid the headache: pin this to a major version (as I did with `image: postgres:14` above) so you can upgrade on your terms.
+{{% /notice %}}

 Let's go through the extra configs in a bit more detail:
 | Variable setting | Purpose |